SnareChops/SQiggL/README.md

 ## Milestone 0.6 features:

-This update will add basic arithmatic to expressions and hopefully the ability to nest expressions within other expressions.
+This update will add basic arithmetic to expressions and hopefully the ability to nest expressions within other expressions.

 ## Milestone 0.7 features: